-SPRINGFIELD – Students from across the state recently used their creative talents to increase public awareness about the health hazards of radioactive radon gas in homes.
-More than 300 posters and nearly 150 thirty second YouTube videos were submitted to the Illinois Emergency Management Agency (IEMA) and the American Lung Association (ALA) for consideration in the annual contests.
+SPRINGFIELD – Cash prizes and big rewards energized students from across the state to use their creative talents to increase public awareness about the health hazards of radioactive radon gas in homes.
+More than 135 YouTube videos and 450 posters were submitted to the Illinois Emergency Management Agency (IEMA) and the American Lung Association (ALA) for consideration in the annual contests.

 "There is no bigger showcase than the big screen to raise awareness and get this important message out to the people of Illinois," said Stacie Tursi, Senior Vice President of Local & Digital Sales with National CineMedia.
 "Movie theaters are a central place in the community where people gather together, so it's wonderful to be able to showcase the creative talent of these young filmmakers and help their good work reach as many as people as possible to potentially save lives."

 1st place – "Make Sick Homes Healthy, Check for Radon Today"

 2nd place – "Protect Your Nest and Take a Radon Test"

 Aptakisic Junior High School (Buffalo Grove, IL) $100

 The first place poster will compete against posters from across the country in the 2020 National Radon Poster Contest sponsored by the Conference of Radiation Control Program Directors.